Last Updated on May 10, 2022 by BTS 101

 A lot of people wonder why BTS is so popular.
 Given that they’re a band that doesn’t record in English, and one among many kPop bands to come out of the same system, what magic do they have that has led to international success?

-There’s no simple answer to that question – they did a lot of things right, the personalities of the members mesh unbelievably well, and they had a lot of luck.
+There’s no simple answer to that question – they made great use of the early days of social media, the personalities of the members mesh unbelievably well, they pushed the envelope when it came to performance and genre, and they had a lot of luck.
 But in the end it comes down to just one true factor: their music is awesome.

 A Few Historical Notes